Vodafone offers to co-build European fast networks

 | BARCELONA

-BARCELONA Mobile operator Vodafone has offered to join forces with rival firms to share the 30 billion euro (25.4 billion pound) bill to build out new superfast fibre networks in Europe, in a sign of the increasing demands being placed on operators.
+BARCELONA Mobile operator Vodafone (VOD.L) has offered to join forces with rival firms to share the 30 billion euro ($40 billion) bill to build out new superfast fiber networks in Europe, in a sign of the increasing demands being placed on operators.

 Chief executive Vittorio Colao said he had approached rivals in Germany, Spain and Italy to consider co-investing in new networks to meet the insatiable demand for faster speeds at a time when consumers are not willing to pay a huge premium.